-Adolescence, alone, is a stressful developmental process even for physically healthy teens.
-Chronic illness that happens during adolescence makes adolescent development even more difficult.
-The chronic disorder, treatment, hospitalization, and surgery (when necessary) all magnify concerns about physical appearance.
-They also interfere with the process of gaining independence, and disrupt changing relationships with parents and friends.
-Also, adolescent developmental issues complicate a teen's transition toward taking responsibility for managing his or her illness and learning to do what is needed in terms of recommended treatment.
+Being a teen is stressful even for physically healthy teens.
+Chronic illness during adolescence can complicate development.
+The illness, treatment, hospitalization, and surgery (when necessary) all magnify concerns about a teen's physical appearance.
+They also interfere with the process of becoming independent, and disrupt changing relationships with parents and friends.
+Also, developmental issues affect a teen's transition toward taking responsibility for managing his or her illness and learning to do what is needed for proper treatment.

-Adolescents who are faced with acute or chronic illness are more likely to experience increased concerns and fears when their illness or healthcare needs conflict with the following normal developmental issues:
+Teens who are faced with a brief or long-term illness are more likely to have more concerns and fears when their illness or healthcare needs conflict with these normal developmental issues:

 Body image issues.
-Adolescents are normally focused on the physical changes happening in their bodies.
-Chronic illness intensifies these concerns with fears or distortions related to their illness.
-(Examples of this are fears that a surgical scar will interfere with physical attractiveness or the ability to wear certain clothes.
+Teens are normally focused on the physical changes happening in their bodies.
+Chronic illness intensifies these concerns with fears or distortions about their bodies.
+An example of this are fears that a surgical scar will interfere with physical attractiveness or the ability to wear certain clothes.
 To help body image concerns:

-Encourage adolescents to share their concerns related to their body and how it may be affected by their illness or treatment.
+Encourage teens to share their concerns about their body and how it may be affected by their illness or treatment.

-Inform adolescents about anticipated physical effects of medicines and treatment.
-Encourage discussion about ways to reduce or cope with the effects.
+Inform teens about possible physical effects of medicines and treatment.
+Talk about ways to reduce or cope with the effects.

-Developing independence.
-Chronic illness often interferes with an adolescent's comfort in becoming less dependent on parents.
-Parents of chronically ill adolescents often are more resistant to the adolescent's efforts to act independently.
-Some ways to address the conflict between normal development of independence, while still addressing healthcare needs of the chronic illness, include the following:
+Independence.
+Chronic illness often interferes with a teen's comfort in becoming less dependent on parents.
+Parents of chronically ill teens are often more resistant to the child's efforts to act independently.
+To help address the conflict between normal development of independence, while still addressing healthcare needs of the chronic illness:

-Involve adolescents in health-related discussions (for example, current concerns about their illness, treatment choices).
+Involve teens in health-related discussions (for example, current concerns about their illness, treatment choices).

-Teach adolescents self-care skills related to their illness.
+Teach teens self-care skills related to their illness.

 Encourage the development of coping skills to address problems or concerns that might arise related to their illness.

 Relationships with peers.
 Chronic illness and treatment often interfere with time spent with peers or in the school setting.
-This is the adolescent's primary social environment.
+This is the teen's main social environment.
 Self-esteem issues related to acceptance of one's self and concerns about acceptance by others are intensified by chronic illness and related treatment needs.
-To address these concerns, consider the following:
+To address these concerns:

 Encourage spending time with friends as much as possible.